 Great art requires talent and determination.
 Building a showcase for the arts is equally ambitious.
 The Center for the Arts is a watershed development in Beaverton’s history — a city that is balancing high livability standards with the need for rapid growth.

-Knot designed the environmental graphics for this center that will bring the community together while bridging its surrounding urban and natural environments.
-Knot’s design weaves the greatest elements of the building’s design with its environment, creating ties between urban hardscape and the beauty of an adjacent stream.
-As Beaverton’s cultural jewel, the new theater, art gallery, exhibit space, and classrooms, will be a unifying force in the city’s diverse culture.
+Knot designed this center’s environmental graphics to bring the community together while bridging its surrounding urban and natural environments.
+Knot’s design weaves the unique elements of the building’s design with its environment, creating ties between the urban hardscape and the beauty of an adjacent stream.
+As Beaverton’s cultural jewel, the new theater, art gallery, exhibit space, and classrooms are a unifying force in the city’s diverse culture.
 A firm understanding of the architectural narrative drove Knot’s design process, which included exercises using visioning cards to create a theme for the environmental graphics design.

-Research into the rich natural history of this Washington County city revealed the important role of an adjacent stream to the area’s overall ecosystem.
-With this deep understanding gained from iterative experimentation, Knot designed a program that celebrates the site’s subtle natural beauties while also communicating the center’s architectural language.
+Research into the rich natural history of this Washington County city revealed the vital role of an adjacent stream to the area’s overall ecosystem.
+With this deep understanding gained from iterative experimentation, Knot designed a program that celebrates the site’s subtle natural beauties while communicating the center’s architectural language.

 For a deeper look, see our case study.